Richard Lynch (Jesuit)

+Biography

-Born in Galway to one of the Tribes of Galway, he was educated by the Jesuits at Compostela and joined the society in 1630.
+Richard Lynch was born in Galway to one of the Tribes of Galway.
+He was a student at the Irish College at Santiago de Compostela in Spain before entering the Society of Jesus there on 14 September 1626.
+Having graduated DD he taught theology for many years at Valladolid and at Salamanca, where he enjoyed a high reputation.
 In 1637 he was made rector of the Irish College in Seville.
 He died at Salamanca in 1676 having lived most of his life in Spain.
+He published a three-volume compendium of scholastic philosophy (Lyon, 1654), and a two-volume treatise De Deo ultimo fine (Salamanca, 1671).
 The library at Salamanca holds many of his theological works in manuscript form, many of which were written in Spanish.